casperschipper/gameoflifev2/_pages/software.md

 title: "Software"
 ---

-We created our own software, WFSCollider which is __free__ and open source ( [github](https://github.com/GameOfLife) ).
+For WFS content creation, the Game of Life developed our own software, called __WFSCollider__, which is __free to download__! ( [github](https://github.com/GameOfLife) ).
 It runs on all mayor platforms (Windows, MacOS, Linux).

+It can be seen as a DAW for WFS Synthesis composition.
+Its features include:

+* Graphical timeline, trajectory and position interfaces.
+* Modular audio plugin system, which allows you to patch audio generators and processing together in chains (Unit-Lib).
+* 1-click to add real-time control over any parameter through OSC/Midi.
+* Open source and scripting/coding friendly: for example in place code modification of many parts of the system.

-By default it starts in a preview mode, which allows you to preview your WFS piece in stereo,
+By default it starts in a preview mode, which allows you to preview your WFS piece in stereo, which you can than later import into the system.

 ## Installing WFS Software